 A step up: Chipotle powder

-Aji amarillo and other “aji” pepper products are typically not good alternatives to aji panca.
-Beyond flavor differences, the aji panca is much milder (1,000 to 1,500 Scoville heat units) – closer to a bell pepper than a chili like the aji amarillo (an equal to cayenne at 30,000 to 50,000 SHU).
+Aji amarillo and other common “aji” peppers are typically not good alternatives to aji panca.
+The aji panca is much milder (1,000 to 1,500 Scoville heat units), closer to a bell pepper than a chili like the aji amarillo (an equal to cayenne at 30,000 to 50,000 SHU.)
 And where aji panca is berry sweet, aji amarillo has hints of tropical fruit more akin to a scotch bonnet.
+The differences between the two are too great.

 Must-read related posts